Iterative Vision-and-Language Navigation

 \paragraph{Dataset Characteristics} We generate tours in the Train, Validation-Seen, and Validation-Unseen splits of discrete R2R to form \benchmark\ and continuous R2R to form \benchmarkce\ (\tabref{tab:tour_stats}).
-The Validation-Seen split (Val-Seen) contains episodes from scenes seen during training, while the Validation-Unseen (Val-Unseen) contains episodes from scenes not seen during training.
+Validation-Seen (Val-Seen) contains episodes from scenes seen during training, while Validation-Unseen (Val-Unseen) contains episodes from scenes not seen during training.
 In total, \benchmark{} contains 375 tours and \benchmarkce{} contains 414.
-There are fewer discrete tours, which are longer on average than continuous tours (\figref{fig:tour_lengths}), because of discontinuities in the navigable area of the continuous environment.
+There are fewer discrete tours, which are longer on average than continuous tours (\figref{fig:tour_lengths}), due to discontinuities in the navigable area of continuous environments.
 In discrete VLN, a path exists from each node to every other node in a scene, but in continuous environments navigation between episode endpoints can fail, resulting in disjoint spaces within a scene that have shorter tours.
-For both benchmarks, the distribution of episodes per tour has a high variance, a reflection of path sampling in R2R and a diversity of scene sizes.
+The distribution of episodes per tour has a high variance for both benchmarks, a reflection of path sampling in R2R and a diversity of scene sizes.

-Since episodes are chained together in \paradigm, the target path for the current episode may have been seen earlier during the tour.
+Since episodes are chained together in \paradigm, locations along the target path for the current episode may have been observed earlier in the tour.
 In \figref{fig:tour_obs}, we visualize how much of a tour's scene region has been observed relative to the number of episodes performed.
-We find that an agent following target paths in the tour quickly observes a majority of the region; after just 10 episodes, on average, over 50\% of the next target path has been observed, and over 70\% of the entire tour region has been observed.
+We find that following target paths quickly observes a majority of the region; after just 10 episodes, on average, over 50\% of the next target path and over 70\% of the entire tour region have been observed.

 \paragraph{Metrics for Iterative Evaluation} Agents should be successful and efficient from the start of a tour and improve as the tour progresses.
 For iterative (tour-based) evaluation, we adapt the normalized dynamic time warping (nDTW \cite{magalhaes2019effective}) metric.
 We select nDTW over success-based metrics for unification across \paradigm\ benchmarks: \benchmark\ and \benchmarkce\ contain shortest-path priors (all instructions describe the shortest path to the goal), but other datasets that can be converted to \paradigm\ do not, such as RxR \cite{rxr}.
 In episodic VLN, the nDTW metric is computed per-episode and averaged across all episodes.
 However, in \paradigm, episodes within a tour need collective evaluation.
 Otherwise, an agent could exploit per-episode averaging by using the first episode to explore the entire environment, improving subsequent performance at the cost of poor performance in just a single episode---when the number of episodes in a scene is large, this would have minimal impact on averaged metrics.